poikilotherm/brb4bbb/README.md

 How does this magic work?
 Easy: the keycode is like pressing **F20** on your keyboard.
 What, only up to F12 on yours?
 Guess what, there are historic [keyboards with more function keys (F13-F24)](https://www.win.tue.nl/~aeb/linux/kbd/scancodes-5.html)...
 Rare these days, I guess.

+*Future idea:*

+*Add a triple-click to switch modes for different Windoze programs?
+We can emulate so many shortcut combos as we want...*

 ## Bill of materials

 1. Get hold of a USB HID capable device like the [Arduino Micro](https://store.arduino.cc/arduino-micro).